jtbnz/homeassistant-fpa-probe/README.md

 ## Configuration

 There is currently no configuration required for this integration.
-Once the integration discovers your Combustion device(s), it will prompt you to add them on the Integrations page.
+Once the integration discovers your Fisher & Paykel Appliances device(s), it will prompt you to add them on the Integrations page.

 ## Supported devices

-This integration supports reading temperature and battery data from Combustion's [Predictive Thermometer](https://combustion.inc/products/predictive-thermometer).
+This integration supports reading temperature and battery data from Fisher & Paykel Appliances's [Predictive Thermometer](https://www.fisherpaykel.com/nz/accessories/cooking-accessories/wireless-temperature-sensor-wtsc1-82765.html).

 This integration can read data from a probe directly, or via a Meatnet repeater such as the [Range-Extending Booster](https://combustion.inc/products/long-range-predictive-thermometer) or [Range-Extending Display](https://combustion.inc/products/range-extending-display).